james-jw/mongodb-rest-api/README.md

       </tr>
     </tbody></table>

-    All operators with the exception of the <code>&lt;= and >=</code> can be passed multiple values.
-You can either provide the param multiple times or as a single string with values seperated with the <code>|</code> character.
+    All operators can be passed multiple values.
+You can provide the param multiple times or as a single string with values seperated by the <code>|</code> character.
+When multiple values are provided to the <code>&lt;= and >=</code> operators.
+The respective max or min value will be equated as a single value.

     <h3>Boolean Operators</h3>